bernardtse/educational-establishments/README.md

 ### Official School Data Portal
 [Get Information About Schools](https://get-information-schools.service.gov.uk/Downloads)

 The CSV files in this dataset contain coordinates in the **Ordnance Survey National Grid (OSGB)**, also known as the **British National Grid (BNG)**.
 Since there is a required conversion between BNG and the Latitude/Longitude system used by Leaflet.js, this dataset is **not** used as the project’s **primary** data source.
-However, it is still utilised in the school-mapping.ipynb notebook to generate mapping data for code translations.
+However, it is still utilised in the school_mapping.ipynb notebook to generate mapping data for code translations.

 ### Date of Data Retrieval
 - **Educational Establishment** Dataset stored in this repository was last retrieved on 01 November 2025 at https://www.planning.data.gov.uk/dataset/educational-establishment.
-- `data/school-code-mappings.json` was last generated on 1 November 2025 based on the **Get Information about Schools** Dataset retrieved on 31 October 2025 at https://get-information-schools.service.gov.uk/Downloads.
+- `data/school_code_mappings.json` was last generated on 1 November 2025 based on the **Get Information about Schools** Dataset retrieved on 31 October 2025 at https://get-information-schools.service.gov.uk/Downloads.

 ---